 The Reverend Dr. Liz Theoharis is Co-Chair of the Poor People’s Campaign: A National Call for Moral Revival with the Rev. Dr. William J. Barber II that organized the largest and most expansive wave of nonviolent civil disobedience in US history.
 She is the Director of the Kairos Center for Religions, Rights, and Social Justice at Union Theological Seminary.

 She has spent over the past two decades organizing amongst the poor in the United States, working with and advising grassroots organizations with significant victories including the Coalition of Immokalee Workers, the Vermont Workers Center, Domestic Workers United, the National Union of the Homeless and the Kensington Welfare Rights Union.

 Liz received her BA in Urban Studies from the University of Pennsylvania; her M.Div. from Union Theological Seminary in 2004 where she was the first William Sloane Coffin Scholar; and her PhD from Union in New Testament and Christian Origins.
 She has been published in The New York Times, Boston Review, Christian Century, CNN, The Guardian, The Nation, Religion Dispatches, Religion News Service, Sojourners, Time Magazine, and others.
-She was named one of the Politico 50 of “thinkers, doers and visionaries whose ideas are driving politics” in 2018.
+Liz was named one of the Politico 50 of “thinkers, doers and visionaries whose ideas are driving politics” in 2018.
 She gave a TED Talk, “A Call for Moral Revival” with Rev. Dr. William Barber in 2018.